RanveerMeel/Anirban-Custom-Oauth-Policy/Anirban-RAML-Oauth-V3/ReadMe.txt

 This policy also works with non-RAML applications.
 Plenty of options given to the users to select if they want to work non-RAML applications.
 If they don't, they can simply un-check the option
 "Allow NonRaml application" and in that case, any non-RAML applications will not work with this policy.
 It will show error message that application doesn't have RAML specification.
-The message will be :- "Cannot find RAML configuration in Application"
+The message will be :- "Cannot find RAML configuration in Application".

 If "Allow NonRaml application" option is selected by users, then it will work with any non-RAML applications.